 Crimson Trace LG-483 Laserguard – Longtime laser manufacturer Crimson Trace makes one of the “grip activated” Laserguard units for the Nano.
 These units mount under the barrel, similar to the LaserMax CenterFire above, but have an integrated switch that is placed on the front of the gun’s grip.
 When the gun is grasped normally, the laser automatically activates.

 MSRP is $219, which is significantly more than the LaserMax unit.
 However, for the additional money, the shooter gets the grip activation and free batteries for the life of the product.
-If the shooter keeps this laser unit for a long time, the free batteries can certainly make up and price difference between the two products.
+If the shooter keeps this laser unit for a long time, the free batteries can certainly make up the price difference between the two products.

-Eight Round Magazines – Beretta announced they will now sell eight round magazines for the Nano.
+Eight Round Magazines – Beretta announced they will now sell eight-round magazines for the Nano.
 These new mags will extend the overall grip length while adding two more rounds to the total capacity of the pistol.
 The bottom of the magazine has what looks like an oversized bumper, which allows them to squeeze a couple of extra cartridges into the gun.
 Hopefully, the company will also come out with a “plus two” kit so current owners can upgrade existing magazines.
 MSRP is $38 each.

 Talon Grips – If you want to have a better hold on your pistol, especially with wet or sweaty hands, these kits might be what you are looking for.
 The Talon Grips kits are decals applied to the surface of the Nano, creating a surface that better adheres to the hand.
-The decals don’t move once applied, but can be removed without leaving residue according to the company.
-The kit price is $14.99, but drops quickly depending on the quantity ordered.
+The decals don’t move once applied but can be removed without leaving residue according to the company.
+The kit price is $14.99 but drops quickly depending on the quantity ordered.

 Trijicon Night Sights – The standard Nano comes with non-illuminated, three-dot sights.
 Many people, however, prefer tritium illuminated night sights.
-Trijicon makes three dot, tritium sights for the Nano.
+Trijicon makes three-dot, tritium sights for the Nano.
 Beretta sells these sights on their own website for $105 for the set.
 However, they are not listed on Trijicon’s own website.
 As these are relatively new, I expect that the Trijicon site merely hasn’t been updated to list them.
 Beretta is selling these Nano night sights for $105.

 Grip Frames – Since the Nano is a modular system, Beretta sells grip frames individually for only $39.
 These can be had in the original black, or in one of the colors mentioned above.
 All are the same price, and they swap out very easily.